spikespaz/search-deflector/README.md

 I am the sole author of this project, and if you appreciate my work or any of my other projects, you can donate a small amount to help me out.

-Even if you don't want to donate, I would hugely appreciate a star on the repository so the visibility goes up and I get that nice dopamine.
+Even if you don't want to donate, I would hugely appreciate a star on the repository so the visibility goes up and I get that dopamine rush.
 Seeing people use the software I've worked hard on makes me happy.

 I will accept donations through PayPal.Me, Buy Me a Coffee, or Patreon.